omics-datascience/modulector/README.md

 ## Services

-### Mirna interactions
+### MiRNA interactions

-Returns a paginated response with data about miRNA-Genes interactions.
+Receives a miRNA ID (mirbase MIMAT ID or previous ID) and returns a paginated vector.
+Each vector entry represents a miRNA-Gene interaction.

 - URL: `/mirna-interactions`